andrew/ultimate-awesome/README.md

 - [awesome-yew](https://github.com/jetli/awesome-yew) - 😎 A curated list of awesome things related to Yew / WebAssembly.
 - [awesome-engineering-games](https://github.com/arcataroger/awesome-engineering-games) - A curated list of engineering-related video games rated Very Positive or higher on Steam.
 - [awesome-video](https://github.com/krzemienski/awesome-video) -  A curated list of awesome streaming video tools, frameworks, libraries, and learning resources.
-- [awesome-jest](https://github.com/jest-community/awesome-jest) - 🕶Awesome Jest packages and resources .
 - [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
+- [awesome-grid](https://github.com/fancygrid/awesome-grid) - A curated list of grid(table) libraries and resources that developers may find useful.
 - [awesome-bilibili-extra](https://github.com/HCLonely/awesome-bilibili-extra) - 收集一些让我们在使用B站时更加方便的浏览器扩展/脚本/程序【月底更新】.
 - [awesome-tikz](https://github.com/xiaohanyu/awesome-tikz) - A curated list of awesome TikZ documentations, libraries and resources.
-- [awesome-grid](https://github.com/fancygrid/awesome-grid) - A curated list of grid(table) libraries and resources that developers may find useful.
+- [awesome-webauthn](https://github.com/yackermann/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources.
 - [iOS_ML](https://github.com/alexsosn/iOS_ML) - List of Machine Learning, AI, NLP solutions for iOS.
 The most recent version of this article can be found on my blog.
 - [awesome-stable-diffusion](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion) - Curated list of awesome resources for the Stable Diffusion AI Model.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.